 It is said that the grape is an erotic fruit, because you can see through the skin just like you can see the blood vessels through the flushed skin in humans.
 The skin of the Traminer grape is very similar to human skin.

 Even before harvest, the Traminer grapes have a special scent of pink roses and violets.
 The Traminer is known as the flower of sweet wines and is very tempting.

 The Traminer has a wide range of aromas and therefore goes perfectly with Indian curries, Asian dishes and Thai wok dishes.
-Due to its residual sugar, it is the perfect counterpoint to the spiciness of the chili.

 The Frankfurter Allgemeine Zeitung wrote an article about the Traminer: “Traminer wines provide a flavor similar to exotic fruits and therefore go perfectly with intensely spiced Asian dishes.”
 The wine with this gentle sweetness is here recommended for Indian curry: “Curry does not equal curry – but the Gewürztraminer with its scents of rose petals, cinnamon, cloves and exotic fruits is the perfect addition to the wide range of aromas of these dishes and is also the perfect counterpart for their spiciness.”

 Wine expert Caro Maurer: “Asian dishes with chili go perfectly with aromatic and fruity wines like Riesling or Gewürztraminer.
 Sweet-sour Asian dishes may be combined with a residually sweet Riesling, an aromatic Gewürztraminer or a Spätlese.
 Riesling and Gewürztraminer also go well with dishes spiced with ginger.”